dlu-ch/dlb/doc/di.rst

 .. function:: set_threshold_level(level)

-   Sets the level threshold for all future messaged to *level*.
+   Set the level threshold for all future messaged to *level*.

    Every message with a level below *level* will be suppressed.

-   :param level: new level threshold, not lower that :attr:`logging.DEBUG`
+   :param level: new level threshold, not lower that :attr:`DEBUG`
    :type level: int

 .. function:: is_unsuppressed_level(level)